Connect The Trail

 We mobilized an alliance of partners.
 This united voice ensures the project is viewed as a vital link for mobility, recreation, and equity.

 Our commitment is not just political; it's physical.
-Over 100 dedicated volunteers worked to activate and steward the river trail segments between October and December 2025, demonstrating ongoing community stewardship and readiness for this critical infrastructure.
+Between October and December 2025, community volunteers gave over 480 hours to activate and steward the river trail's Western 9 (the most western 9 mile segment of the river trail) , demonstrating ongoing care and readiness for this critical infrastructure.

 What You Can Do